QiangHHZ/qianghhz.github.io/_pages/includes/pub.md

 **Q Zhang**, G Zhang, X Xiao, Y Zhang, N You, Y Di, T Yang, Y He, J Dong*<br>**European Journal of Agronomy**, 2024<br>

 >- LSWI is the prior indicator for assessing typhoon disturbance in maize
->- Week-long lagging impacts of typhoons on maize growth lasted until the end of the growing season.
+>- Week-long lagging impacts of typhoons on maize growth lasted until the end of the growing season
 >- Spatial-temporal compensation mitigates typhoon impacts on maize in the entire region

 </div>